Facts About Mercury: All You Need to Know

 What does the Sun look like from Mercury?

 If you could stand on Mercury, at aphelion (the farthest Mercury can get from the Sun), you would see the Sun twice bigger than it appears from the Earth.
-At perihelion (the closest distance), the Sun would appear three times larger than it does from our planet.
+At perihelion (the closest distance), the Sun would appear three times larger than it does on our planet.

 Wishing you clear skies and happy observations!